 - Or it could be as simple as quitting Design Space and then opening the app again.

-If none of these are the reason, remember that Cricut isn’t rolling out the release to everyone all at once but everyone should receive it within the first few weeks.
+If none are the reason, remember that Cricut isn’t rolling out the release to everyone all at once, but everyone should receive it within the first few weeks.

 You can always contact Cricut Member Care as well.